SkylerBurger/seattle-javascript-401n12/class-06/lab/LAB.md

   * Use 'ejs' as your 'view engine'
   * Implement your page views as you see fit
   * Implement 2 get routes that will use `superagent` to fetch data from your API
-  * /
-    * Home Page
+  * /home
     * Lists each category and draws a link to a detail page (/category/:name)
   * /category/:name
     * Lists the products in the category